Battle Of The Bulge Heroes Remembered 75 Years On - UrduPoint

 On December 16, 1944, German forces -- which had been falling back before the Allied advance from France since June's D-Day landings -- counter-attacked.

-Their goal was to seize the port of Antwerp to deny it to Allied resupply ships, and five of the roads north converged on the small southern town.
+- 'Nuts!' - Their goal was to seize the port of Antwerp to deny it to Allied resupply ships, and five of their roads north converged on the small Belgian town.

-"Nuts!" was the one word reply from the US commander, and the ensuing week-long siege lasted until Patton's Third Army was able to come to the rescue.
+"Nuts!" was the one-word reply from the US commander, and the ensuing week-long siege lasted until Patton's Third Army came to the rescue.

-On Sunday, hundreds of re-enactors in period uniforms from both sides will recreate sequences of the battle outside the hamlet of Hardigny.

-And on Monday, dignitaries will gather at the Mardasson Memorial to the thousands of American dead for the official ceremony of remembrance.

 Poland's President Andrzej Duda will also be there, along with envoys from Britain, Canada and France.